melanchall/drywetmidi/README.md

 * Build musical compositions (see [Pattern](https://melanchall.github.io/drywetmidi/articles/composing/Pattern.html) page of the library docs) and use music theory API (see [Music Theory - Overview](https://melanchall.github.io/drywetmidi/articles/music-theory/Overview.html) article).
 * Perform complex tasks like quantizing, notes splitting or converting MIDI file to CSV representation (see [Tools](https://melanchall.github.io/drywetmidi/articles/tools/Overview.html) page of the library docs).

 Please see [Getting started](#getting-started) section below for quick jump into the library.
+Or you can dive into the [full documentation](https://melanchall.github.io/drywetmidi).

 > [!WARNING]
 > If you want to create an issue or a discussion, read this article first – [Support](https://melanchall.github.io/drywetmidi/articles/dev/Support.html).